La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **fau su'o da tu mlatu**
 > **fau da tu mlatu**
 > _This might be/possibly is a cat.
 It is possible that this is a cat._
 > (You keep several animals at home.
-So it might be your cat scratching but you are not sure.)
+So it might be your cat scratching, but you are not sure.)

 <!-- -->

 > **fau ro da tu mlatu**
-> _this must be/certainly is the cat._
+> _This must be/certainly is the cat._
-> (You have a cat and such noise can be produced by only one object, that cat.)
+> (You have a cat, and such noise can be produced by only one object, that cat.)

 <!-- -->

 > **fau so'e da tu mlatu**
 > _This should be/probably is the cat._
-> (If you have a dog then it can also produce such sounds but your dog usually doesn't do that so the cat is more likely.)
+> (If you have a dog, then it can also produce such sounds, but your dog usually doesn't do that, so the cat is more likely.)

 <!-- -->